All Things Stewart Springs

 Within a week, the spring gazebo's prayer altar was emptied and the 45-year sacred sweatlodge kicked off the land -- last straw for countless fans, a year after scrapping the popular clothing-optional policy had already shocked people senseless.
 The once-magical realm, now radioactive with lost heart, destroyed culture and blinded vision, was instantly shunned by countless devotees who'd cherished and supported the place for decades.

-Their posted sizzle of coming attractions might then, in the long run, prove no more than a faded wonky fantasy.
+Their posted sizzle of coming attractions might then in the long run prove no more than the fading wonky fantasy it is.

-One mission statement on the new Pneuma Retreat Center site fairly gave away, through careless spelling, its less than forthcoming intent: "Our mission is to inspire and support people and communities that are working to create an awakend humanity."
+One mission statement on the new Pneuma Retreat Center site fairly gave away through careless spelling its less than forthcoming intent: "Our mission is to inspire and support people and communities that are working to create an awakend humanity."
 Awakend humanity?
-Sounds scary, no?
+Sounds scary.
 Mad scientists spearheading a grand mutation experiment,maybe?

-In recent decades, the place had grown to become wildly popular as a de facto rural community center for the wider region, as well as a favorite rendezvous and destination point for myriad travelers, both domestic and international.
-More than a few fans are convinced any attempt to willfully co-opt such a treasured de facto public institution to suit private-minded interests is destined to fail in the long run.
+In recent decades, the place had grown to become wildly popular as a de facto rural community center for the wider region, as well as a favorite rendezvous and destination point for myriad travelers, domestic and international.
+More than a few fans are convinced that any attempt to willfully and blatantly co-opt such a treasured de facto public institution to pursue private-minded interests is destined to fail.

-As others have said in reviews (see re-posted reactions to the sweatlodge removal a ways below), it's almost certainly a matter of time before the land soundly rejects them -- fundamentalist-leaning 'bourgeois spirituality', convoluted psycho-babble and all (God love 'em).
+As others have expressed in reviews (see re-posted reactions to the sweatlodge removal a ways below), it's almost certainly a matter of time before the land rejects them -- not-so-fun fundamentalist-leaning 'bourgeois spirituality', convoluted psycho-babble and all (God love 'em).

 Why anyone ostensibly in the healing field would ever choose to heap such horrible karma on themselves defies comprehension.

-Their justification within the material-world, 3-D mindset was doubtless that since they'd forked out a small fortune ($2.6 million US) to get legal title, they'd gained the inviolable right -- private property rights being sacred in our yet-divisionary materialistic world -- to do with it whatever they pleased.
-They maybe suspected they might've had a tough row to hoe what with myriad fans' longtime attachment to the place.
+Their justification within the material-world 3-D mindset was doubtless that since they'd forked over a small fortune ($2.6 million US) to gain legal title, they'd gained the inviolable right -- private property rights being sacred in our yet-divisionary materialistic world -- to do with it whatever they damn well please.
+They maybe suspected they'd have a tough row to hoe what with myriad fans' longtime attachment to the realm.
 If so, maybe they hoped we'd all just quietly fade into the sunset once getting a royal snit fit out of our systems.
-Defeated, we'd sigh and move on with a wistful, "Oh, well, nice while it lasted."
+Defeated, we'd sigh and move on with a wistful, "Oh, well, what can you do?"

 Initial suspicions

-Then, at some future point, they'd quietly re-open the bathhouse spa for their own exclusive use -- once beyond the radar of outraged public scrutiny that'd been raining on their parade ever since the c/o ban and the sweatlodge eviction, public reaction to both doubtless putting a crimp in any more fully enjoying 'their' brand-new, legally appropriated land.
+Then at some future point they'd quietly re-open the bathhouse spa for their own exclusive use -- at last beyond the radar of outraged public scrutiny that'd been raining on their parade ever since the c/o ban and the sweatlodge eviction, public reaction to both having put a decided crimp into any more fully enjoying their brand-new legally appropriated land.

-But THEN (obviously rendering writer's suspicions baseless), they shut down the bathhouse and actually tore out the tubs, intent on re-purposing the building, sending already-extreme public outrage clear into the stratosphere.
-(Briefly wondered if they'd kept the two tiled tub stalls intact that years earlier they took forever fancying up -- replete with over-elaborate, blindingly shiny, expensive plumbing hardware -- for their high muckety-mucks to indulge in a royal soak every now and then.)
+But THEN (obviously rendering writer's suspicions baseless), they shut down the bathhouse and actually tore out the tubs, intent on re-purposing the building and sending already-extreme public outrage clear into the stratosphere.
+(Briefly wondered if they'd keep the two tiled tub stalls intact that years earlier they took forever fancying up -- replete with over-elaborate, blindingly shiny, expensive plumbing hardware -- for their high muckety-mucks to indulge in a royal soak every now and then.)

-It turned out they were in full earnest about the intention to repurpose the bathhouse (based on credible reports of others, that is; writer hasn't set foot on the grounds since December 2017).
+It turned out they were in dead earnest about their intention to repurpose the bathhouse (based on credible reports of others, that is; writer hasn't set foot on the grounds since December 2017).

-The dastardly deed was done with in unspeakably callous disregard for the realm's legacy: offering seven generations of humanity with affordable natural purification, healing and rejuvenation within its powerful, nature-rich environs.
+The dastardly deed was done with an unspeakably callous disregard for the realm's legacy: offering seven generations of humanity affordable natural purification, healing and rejuvenation within its powerful natural environs.

-One stunned fan called their action no less than a crime against humanity, a sentiment no doubt shared by countless Stewart Spring enthusiasts globally.
+One stunned fan called their action nothing less than a crime against humanity, a sentiment no doubt shared by countless aficionados.

-They'll surely learn in time, if they've even an ounce of genuine spiritual integrity, that the fact the sale of the 'property' was a 'legal' transfer in itself doesn't mean diddly-squat beyond the three-dimensional material realm, seen in the spheres of spiritual law, universal compassion and cherished public regard.
+They'll surely learn in time, if they've an ounce of genuine spiritual integrity, that the fact the sale of the 'property' was a 'legal' transfer doesn't mean diddly-squat beyond the three-dimensional material realm as seen in the spheres of spiritual law, universal compassion and cherished public sentiment.

 Rise of the control freaks